DigitalForgeLLC/ticket-smith-resources/bug_ticket_template.md

 - **Follow-up Requirements:** Customer notification and validation needs

 The goal is to transform brief bug reports into comprehensive, actionable tickets that enable rapid resolution while maintaining clear communication with affected users about impact and resolution progress.

+**Important:** Do not include a ticket title in your output.
+Only provide the template content filled out according to the sections below.

+---

+## Template Structure

+**ENVIRONMENT:**
+[Specific environment where the issue occurs: Production, Staging, Development] [Browser and version if relevant]
+[ERP system and version (SalesPad, Business Central)] [Any relevant system specifications or configurations]

+**ISSUE:**
+[Clear, concise description of the problem]
+[What is broken, not working as expected, or causing user frustration] [Impact on user workflow or business operations] [Error messages or symptoms observed]

+**IMPACTED AREAS AND USERS:**
+[Specific Profit Max modules affected: Sales, Margin, Customers, Items, MVA, Dashboard] [User types experiencing the issue: Business owners, sales managers, analysts] [Scope of impact: All users, specific customer segments, particular data scenarios] [Business processes or decisions that are blocked or compromised]

+**STEPS TO RECREATE:**
+1. [Specific action or starting point]
+2. [Sequential steps that reliably reproduce the issue]
+3. [Final action that triggers the problematic behavior] [Include specific data examples, filter settings, or user scenarios when relevant]

+**EXPECTED BEHAVIOR:**
+[What should happen instead of the current problematic behavior] [Reference to existing documentation, specifications, or business requirements] [How this aligns with user expectations and Profit Max functionality]

+**WORKAROUNDS:**
+[Alternative methods users can employ to accomplish their goals] [Temporary solutions or manual processes to mitigate impact] [Note if no workaround exists]

+**DISCOVERED BY/DATE:**
+[Source of discovery: Customer report, internal testing, monitoring alert] [Date discovered and reporter name/contact]
+[Customer information if applicable for follow-up]

+**DEV NOTES:**
+[Technical details relevant to engineering investigation] [Suspected root cause or system components involved] [Related tickets, recent changes, or potential dependencies] [Database queries, API endpoints, or code areas to investigate]

+**SUPPORT NOTES:**
+[Customer communication status and next steps] [Priority level and escalation path]
+[Impact on customer satisfaction or business operations] [Follow-up requirements and timeline commitments]